 The first thing you’ll want to do is to buy a Cricut machine if you don’t already have one.
 In addition, you’ll want to figure out what additional materials you’ll need like special blades, heat press, vinyl, wood, leather, cardboard, etc.

-As a beginner, you may want to start with a bundle that includes the Cricut Maker and some starter supplies which you can find HERE.
+As a beginner, you may want to start with a bundle that includes the Cricut Maker and some starter supplies.

 2. Determine what you want to sell

 There is a lot to learn!
 You’ll need to figure out what you want to sell plus, you’ll probably want to invest some time learning from Cricut professionals.
 Consider joining Facebook Groups, signing up for courses like this one from Hey Let’s Make Stuff, and subscribing to YouTube Channels.